Latin Grammy Award records

 Throughout the thirteen-year history of the Latin Grammy Awards, multiple records have been set.
 This page includes competitive awards only and does not include special awards such as Lifetime Achievement awards or any other non-competitive awards presented by the Latin Academy of Recording Arts & Sciences.

 Awards

-Residente has won a total of 29 Latin Grammys, the most for any artist.
+Residente (left) and Édgar Barrera (right) have both won the most Latin Grammy Awards, with 29 accolades each.

 Most Latin Grammys won

-The record for the most Latin Grammy Awards belongs to Residente and Edgar Barrera, who has tied with 29 awards.
+The record for the most Latin Grammys belongs to Residente and Edgar Barrera, both with 29 awards.